 Below you will find a general FAQ list to help you as you’re finalizing your preparations for Japan, as well as a pre-departure pamphlet with some great tips.
 Join your Block/Prefecture, and the Incoming JETs Facebook pages, and be sure to check out our section on Daily JET Life as well to find out what your everyday lives will be during your new adventures!

-If you needs some advice on how to get ready for the move to Japan, as well as make the most of Tokyo Orientation, please read the Pre-Departure Pamphlet (PDF), a handy publication that was made available to incoming JETS during their Pre-Departure Orientation and in Tokyo:
+If you need some advice on how to get ready for the move to Japan, as well as make the most of Tokyo Orientation, please read the Pre-Departure Pamphlet (PDF), a handy publication that was made available to incoming JETS during their Pre-Departure Orientation and in Tokyo.

 Bring small things to make your new living arrangements feel as much like home as possible.
 You should bring pictures.
 Lots of pictures.
 Not only can you use them in your classes to increase cultural awareness, they will serve as wonderful mementos from home to liven up your living space with.